Philosophy of Happiness: A Theoretical and Practical Examination by Martin Janello.

 1. Curriculum Vitae.

-Martin Janello was born and grew up in southwestern Germany.
-He studied Law and Philosophy at the University of Heidelberg.
-After completing the coursework for the First State Exam in Law and becoming a PhD candidate in Philosophy, Martin moved for family reasons to Arizona, where he graduated with a doctoral degree in Law from the University of Arizona.
-Upon taking care of making a living by practicing transactional business law, Martin returned to his passion forHead frame portrait photo of Martin Janello, the author of the Philosophy of Happiness book and website. subjects at the intersection of natural and human law and philosophy.
+I was born and grew up in southwestern Germany, and studied Law and Philosophy at the University of Heidelberg, with minors in Sociology and International Law.
+Upon completing the coursework for the First State Exam in Law and becoming a PhD candidate in Philosophy, I moved for family reasons to Arizona, where I graduated with a doctoral degree in Law from the University of Arizona.
+After several decades of practicing business law, I returned to my former passion for exploringHead frame portrait photo of Martin Janello, the author of the Philosophy of Happiness book and website. subjects at the intersection of natural and human law and philosophy.

-5. Public Engagement.
+4. Public Engagement.
 YouTube Thumbnail for the "Series Preview" regarding the Public Philosophy Minutes series.

-Martin is further open to limited appearances, including book signings and interviews.
+I am further open to limited appearances, including book signings and interviews.
 Inquiries can be directed to Palioxis Publishing.

-6. Accessing Martin's Work.
+5. Accessing my Work.

 A composite alteration of daisy photos resulting in a petal spray on green background.